-For example, you may have painful sensations in your leg even though there’s nothing wrong with your leg.
+For example, you may have painful sensations in your leg even though it’s not injured.
 It’s a communication problem between your brain and the nerves in your leg, which stimulates a pain response.
 And the pain is very real.

-Here are some other reasons a person with MS might have weird sensations or pain:
+Here are some other reasons a person with MS might have strange sensations or pain:

-- injection site reaction or side effects of medication, including disease-modifying drugs
+- injection site reaction or side effects of medications, including disease-modifying medications

 - bladder infection